Sha-x2-nk/MNIST_CPP/README.md

 * To use the neural network implementation in your projects, include the `neuralNet.cuh` header file and utilize the provided functions for training, evaluation, and prediction.

 ## Acknowledgements
-* This project draws inspiration from deep learning frameworks and concepts taught in various courses, including CS231n (Convolutional Neural Networks for Visual Recognition) by Stanford University.
+* CS231n (Convolutional Neural Networks for Visual Recognition) by Stanford University.
-* The MNIST dataset used in this project is made available by Yann LeCun, Corinna Cortes, and Christopher J.C.
+* MNIST dataset by Yann LeCun, Corinna Cortes, and Christopher J.C.
 Burges.
 * Book - Programming Massively Parallel Processors by Wen-mei W. Hwu, David B. Kirk, Izzar El Hajj.
-* Online resources such as Stack Overflow, GitHub Discussions, and forums like Reddit's r/MachineLearning and r/cpp_questions for helpful discussions, solutions to challenges, and shared knowledge.
+* Online resources such as Stack Overflow, GitHub Discussions, and forums.
 ---

 **Note**: The above information is a general overview of the "MNIST_numC++" project.
 For detailed documentation of submodules, refer to the respective README files within each section.